cliffhall/node-multi-server-chat/README.md

     Outbound connection to peer: server-4

 When a server instance receives an update from a peer at connection time, it is a list of all users connected to that peer.
+It then updates all its connected clients with the new user list.

     Received update from peer: server-3
     Replacing user list for peer: server-3
+    Updating clients with new user list...

 When a server instance receives an update from a peer about an individual user's connection status, it amends its internal list of users.
+It then updates all its connected clients with the new user list.

     Received update from peer: server-1
-    Replacing user Anna in list for peer: server-1 Received update from peer: server-3
+    Replacing user Anna in list for peer: server-1 Updating clients with new user list...

+    Received update from peer: server-3
-    Adding user Billy to list for peer: server-3 Received update from peer: server-2
+    Adding user Billy to list for peer: server-3 Updating clients with new user list...

+    Received update from peer: server-2
-    Removing user Anna from list for peer: server-2
+    Removing user Anna from list for peer: server-2 Updating clients with new user list...

 ### Client connections
 When a client connects to an instance, it sends the user's name, and the server hangs onto the socket, associating it with that user.
 Remember that a user can connect multiple times, so a collection of sockets is kept for each user.
-Also, when a user connects, the server instance updates all its peers with the connection status of that user.
+Also, when a user connects, the server instance updates all its peers with the connection status of that user and then updates all its connected clients with the new user list.

     User: Anna connected 1 time.
     Updating peers with connection count for user: Anna...
+    Updating clients with new user list...
     User: Anna connected 2 times.
     Updating peers with connection count for user: Anna...
+    Updating clients with new user list...

 When a client sends a message to a user who is not on the same server instance they are connected to, the message is forwarded any peers known to have a connection to that user.